willofdiamond/BehavioralCloning/writeup.md

 Model Selections
 ---

 I had initially started with a single input images layer and tried out different models.
 I had tried  NVIDIA and Lenet models.
 Lenet is not does not give the desired result Nvidia architecture give good result.
 But I had further changed the model.
 My current model has four convolution layers.

+I would like to thank Jeremy shannon [1].
+Implementing his usage of weight regularizers has reduced my training time significantly.

 |Layers                | window   | strides   |features|  activation |
 |:-------------:|:-------------:|:-----:|:--------:|:---------:|